 On a critical failure, it takes twice as much damage and is slowed 2 until the end of its next turn.

-On a successful save, a creature takes half as much damage and isn’t slowed.
+On a success, it takes half as much damage.

 You can refrain from firing the globe after completing the spell, if you wish.
 A small globe about the size of a sling stone, cool to the touch, appears in your hand.
-At any time, you or a creature you give the globe to can throw the globe (to a range of 12 meters) or hurl it with a sling (to the sling’s normal range).
+At any time, you or a creature you give the globe to can throw the globe (to a range of 5 meters) or hurl it with a sling (to the sling’s normal range).
 It shatters on impact, with the same effect as the normal casting of the spell.
 You can also set the globe down without shattering it.
 After 1 minute, if the globe hasn’t already shattered, it explodes.

 You can increase the damage by 1d8 for each additional mana expended.
 If you expend 4 or more mana, the slowed level increases to 2.